Holic75/Baldurs-gate-dnd-3.5/README.md

 – May only wear light armor.
 – May not use shields.
 – Does not get bonus feats like trueclass fighters do.
+- Does not get Hardiness and Resist Magic abilities.
 – May only put one star in any weapon category she can use.
 – Alignment restricted to any non-chaotic.

 ### BARBARIAN
-CLASS FEATURES:
-– May not wear armor heavier than splint mail and use large shield.
-– May only get 1 star with any weapon class.
+Advantages:
 – Moves 2 points faster than other characters.
 – Immune to sneak attack.
-– Gets one bonus feat at level 5, 10, 15, 20, 22, 28.
 – May use the Rage ability once per day.
 Gains one use at level 1, then at level 4 and an additional use every 4 levels thereafter.
 ```
-RAGE: The character is enraged  which grants her a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class, and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
+RAGE: The enraged status provides a +4 bonus to Strength and Constitution, a -2 penalty to Armor Class and a +2 bonus to Saving Throws vs. Spell, as well as immunity to all charm, hold, fear, maze, stun, sleep, confusion, and level drain spells.
-The enraged state lasts 3 rounds + 1 round per 2 points of newly modified Constitution above 10.
+It lasts for 3 rounds + 1 round per 2 points of newly modified Constitution above 10.
 At the end of the rage, the character loses the rage modifiers and becomes fatigued (-2 penalty to Strength, -2 penalty to Dexterity) for the duration of 5 rounds.
 ```
-– 7th level: Gains 5% resistance to crushing, slashing, piercing, and missile damage.
-An additional 5% is gained every 3 levels thereafter.
+– Gains 5% resistance to crushing, slashing, piercing, and missile damage at level 7 and every 3 levels thereafter to a maximum of 40% at level 28.
 – 11th level: Greater Rage: Barbarian’s Rage bonuses to Strength and Constitution during rage each increase to +6, and morale bonus on saves  vs. Spell increases to +6.
 The penalty to AC remains at -2.
 – 17th level: Tireless Rage: Barbarian is no longer fatigued after the rage ends.
 – 20th level: Mighty Rage: Barbarian’s Rage bonuses to Strength and Constitution during rage each increase to +8, and morale bonus on saves  vs. Spell increases to +4.
 The penalty to AC remains at -2.
 – Hit Die: d12
-– High THAC0/APR progression, High Savingthrows vs. Death , vs. Polymorph, vs. Breath Weapon and vs. Wand
+– High Savingthrows vs. Breath Weapon and vs. Wand

+Disadvantages:
+– May not wear armor heavier than splint mail.
+- May not use large shields.
+– Gets bonus feats only at levels 5, 10, 15, 20, 22 and 28.
+- Does not get Hardiness and Resist Magic abilities.
+- Can not use Hardiness and Resist Magic abilities.
+– May only put one star in any weapon she can use.

 ### DWARVEN DEFENDER
 Advantages: